Tyler03118/FrontStaticPages/README.md

 # FrontStaticPages
-The Wisco Mall is a statid shopping mall webpage created by HTML and CSS
+The Wisco Mall is a static shopping mall webpage created by HTML and CSS